MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 ---

-# Supported PDF readers for Microsoft Information Protection and Azure Information Protection
+# Supported PDF readers for Microsoft Information Protection

 Use the following information to learn more about PDF documents that are labeled for classification and protection, and how to view these documents.